dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 ### Pull Starter

 We're going to be building a poll site, where users can sign various polls.
 We will be using [express-babel-starter](https://github.com/dartmouth-cs52/express-babel-starter) to start — take a look through the `package.json` file.
+This is a very simple starterpack we are providing.
 Mostly this sets us up with an `express` node server with a tiny bit of boiler plate as well as linting and babel.
 You could easily recreate this, but for now we'll save you some time by providing it for you.

 🚀 Do what you did in [lab4](../../lab/redux-blog) when pulling from your own starterpack but in this case we'll pull from a different starter — create your repo with the usual github classroom link from canvas, add a starter remote to this premade starter pack, and pull from it.